playermii/custom-gamepadviewer-skins/README.md

-# custom-gamepdviewer-skins
-Custom CSS skins for the Gamepad Viewer by mrmcpowned
+# Custom CSS skins for mrmcpowned's gamepad viewer
+In this repo you will find:
+- Logitech f310 skin